Columbia’s rolling application process, setting your essay strategy, your single recommendation, and more — it’s all in our Columbia MBA essay guide!

 - “Should I apply to Columbia?
 Like, now?”
 (January 2012 – Read this if you’re thinking of applying anytime past the Fellowship Deadline)

-- If you’re just joining us: Why applying to Columbia now is a bad idea (February 2014 – Read this especially if you’re thinking of applying in February or later)
+- If you’re just joining us: Why applying to Columbia now is a bad idea (originally published in February 2014 and refreshed annually – Read this especially if you’re thinking of applying in February or later)

 - All rounds are not created equal (July 2011)